-Brenna Anderson, MD, MSc, Director
+Brenna L. Hughes, MD, MSc, Director

 Division of Maternal-Fetal Medicine

-Board certified in obstetrics and gynecology and maternal-fetal medicine, Dr. Anderson is an associate professor of obstetrics and gynecology at The Warren Alpert Medical School of Brown University.
+Board certified in obstetrics and gynecology and maternal-fetal medicine, Dr. Hughes is an associate professor of obstetrics and gynecology at The Warren Alpert Medical School of Brown University.
 She is currently conducting clinical research studies funded by the NIH on prevention of congenital cytomegalovirus and understanding the mechanisms of HIV infection during pregnancy, as well as on prevention of infectious complications related to labor and delivery.

-Dr. Anderson was named a Castle Connolly Best Doctors in America and has been a U.S. News Top Doctor since 2011.
+Dr. Hughes was named a Castle Connolly Best Doctors in America and has been a U.S. News Top Doctor since 2011.
 She regularly serves as a grant reviewer for the National Institutes of Health and serves on national committees for the American College of Obstetrics and Gynecology (ACOG) and the Society for Maternal Fetal Medicine (SMFM).
 She is the author of more than 40 articles and book chapters.

 Erica Hardy, MD, MA, MMSc, Associate Director